kubernetes/enhancements/keps/sig-auth/2907-secrets-store-csi-driver/README.md

 ### Goals

-- Signal the stability of the driver interface and implementation for the core task of making secrets available to pod filesystems.
+- Signal the stability of the driver interface and implementation for the core task of making secrets available to pod filesystem.

 ### Non-Goals